The Challenges of First-Generation College Students

-This post is one of a four-part series on college student mental health.
-The other posts in this series are:
+This post on first-generation students is one in a series on college student mental health.
+Other posts in this series are:

 Currently, around half of all students attending college are the first in their families to do so.
 First-generation (first-gen) students have many strengths, as shown in the research.
 They tend to have higher satisfaction in college compared with non-first-gen peers, increased learning gains, and a greater ability to overcome setbacks of all kinds.